Baltimore Medical System, the largest Federally Qualified Health Center (FQHC) in Maryland, experienced a major cyberattack.

 This type of data breach often exposes both personally identifiable information (PII) and protected health information (PHI).
-Compromised information may include names, contact information, dates of birth, Social Security numbers, driver's license copies, health insurance information, medical records and payment information.
+Compromised information may include names, contact information, dates of birth, Social Security numbers, driver's license copies or state identification numbers, health insurance information, medical information including diagnosis/treatment information, lab results, medications, payment information, and financial account information.

 The total number of affected individuals has not been released but is believed to include several thousand patients.
 This type of cybersecurity incident increases the risk of identity theft, fraud, and other malicious uses of the leaked information.